 - Stainless steel finish

-- 25 pounds so it may require two people to install
+- It probably requires two people to install

 - Aluminum finish

 - Easy to clean smooth surfaces